Matt5428/Relational-Data-Warehouse-for-Retail-Sales/README.md

 # Relational Data Warehouse for Retail Sales
 ## Overview
-This project builds a relationlational data warehouse to simulates a real-world retail analytics pipeline with data modeling, ETL, and SQL.
+This project builds a Relational data warehouse to simulates a real-world retail analytics pipeline with data modeling, ETL, and SQL.

-## Pre-requisition
-You have to install the following package:
-1. Pandas
-2. sql

 ## Dataset used
 I analyze the data by using the following dataset: